rafaposada/Getting-and-Cleaning-Data/README.md

 3. CodeBook.md: Describes the variables, the data, and any transformations performed to clean up the data.
 4. run_analysis.R: R-Code used to create a tidy version of the data.

-# Steps followed for the assignment
+# Steps followed for the assignment and description of what the script does.
 0. Download untidy data sets to computer and read each data set on R
 1. Merge the training and the test sets to create one data set
 2. Extract only the measurements on the mean and standard deviation for each measurement.